Sequential attractors in combinatorial threshold-linear networks: Appendix: Supplemental Materials

-Note that when a graph has a simply-added partition $\{\tau_1|\cdots|\tau_N\}$, we have a simply-added split for every $\tau_i$; specifically, $[n] \setminus \tau_i$ is simply-added onto $\tau_i$.
+Note that when a graph has a simply-embedded partition $\{\tau_1|\cdots|\tau_N\}$, we have a simply-added split for every $\tau_i$; specifically, $[n] \setminus \tau_i$ is simply-added onto $\tau_i$, since by definition, $\tau_i$ is simply-embedded in $G$.
 In \cite{fp-paper}, it was shown that whenever a simply-added split exists, we can understand many of the $s_i^\sigma$ values as scalings of $s_i^\tau$ from the smaller component subgraph $G|_\tau$.

 \begin{theorem}[Theorem 3 in \cite{fp-paper}] Let $G$ be a graph on $n$ nodes, and let $\omega,~ \tau\subseteq [n]$ be such that $\omega$ is simply-added to $\tau$.
 For $\sigma \subseteq \omega \cup \tau$, define $\sigma_\omega \od \sigma \cap \omega$ and $\sigma_\tau \od \sigma \cap \tau$.
 Then